ysard/TCS34725/README.md

 The current improvement provides better POO integration: The code is split into several functions avoiding redoing unnecessary calculations for better efficiency.
+Moreover, a refactoring has been done to support interrupts from the TCS34725 chip.

+So this version fully supports asynchronous as shown in the example below.

-Thus the attributes are mainly public:
+The attributes are mainly public:

 ```c++
 uint16_t r_raw, g_raw, b_raw, c_raw;